--i irqlist rr Specifies the interrupt requests (IRQs) to be redirected.
-The specification is either: • A comma-separated list of IRQs and the CPUs to which they should be directed, in the format: IRQ: CPU, IRQ: CPU, IRQ: CPU • RR for round-robin dispersal among CPUs in the bootcpuset (the default).
+Specifies the interrupt requests (IRQs) to be redirected.
+The specification is either:

+A comma-separated list of IRQs and the CPUs to which they should be directed, in the following format:

+IRQ: CPU, IRQ: CPU, IRQ: CPU ...

+RR for round-robin dispersal among CPUs in the bootcpuset (the default).

 To minimize latency of real-time interrupts, it is often necessary to direct some IRQs to specific real-time processors and to direct other interrupts away from specific real-time processors.
 You should only redirect IRQs if you must move them away from CPUs that must be real-time.
 However, redirected IRQs often have higher latency, so it is preferable to select CPUs for real-time in such a way as to not require interrupt redirection.

-By default (if you do not enter $-i$ ), REACT assumes that the IRQs should be moved off of the real-time CPUs.
-REACT causes IRQs that can be moved to be evenly dispersed among CPUs in the bootcpuset in a round-robin ( $-i$ RR) fashion. -p group:perm Specifies group ownership and permissions, where: group is one of: the numerical group ID, the mask -1, or the mask 0 permission is one of: the octal permission setting (such as 0755), the mask -1, or the mask 0 And where the above masks are defined to mean: • -1 = Leave the parameter unchanged 0 = Read information from /etc/sysconfig/sgi-react.conf
+By default (if you do not enter -i), REACT assumes that the IRQs should be moved off of the real-time CPUs.
+REACT causes IRQs that can be moved to be evenly dispersed among CPUs in the bootcpuset in a round-robin (-i RR) fashion.

--r cpulist Specifies the real-time CPUs. cpulist takes one of the following formats: • A comma-separated list of CPUs (you cannot specify CPU 0): сри,сри, A range of CPUs (you cannot specify CPU 0 or a descending range): сри-сри • A mixture of the above: сри,сри-сри,сри, If you do not specify $-r$ cpulist , no real-time CPUs are identified. -S Shows the REACT configuration.
-See "Showing the Configuration" on page 115. -v Specifies verbose mode, which sends tracing messages to the console.
+Specifies a kernel number (as ordered in the /boot/grub/menu.lst file, beginning with 0 for the first entry) or a kernel label (as shown in the /etc/elilo.conf file).
+By default, the default kernel in the menu.lst or elilo.conf file is used.

+-i irqlist|RR

+-○ kernel

+Note: You must specify this option on each command line that you want to apply to a nondefault kernel.

+-p group: permission

+-r cpulist

+Specifies group ownership and permissions with regard to running react, where:

+- group is one of:

+- The group name (such as usersA)

+- The numerical group ID (such as 100)

+- The mask -1, to leave the value unchanged from the last command line that specified -p

+- The mask 0, to read the values from /etc/sysconfig/sgi-react.conf

+- permission is one of:

+- The octal permission setting (such as 0755)

+- The mask -1 (as above)

+- The mask 0 (as above)

+Specifies the real-time CPUs. cpulist takes one of the following formats:

+A comma-separated list of CPUs (you cannot specify CPU 0):

+• A range of CPUs (you cannot specify CPU 0 or a descending range):

+A range of CPUs (you cannot specify

+A mixture of the above:

+If you do not specify -r cpulist, no real-time CPUs are

+identified.

+Shows the REACT configuration.
+See "Showing the -8

+Configuration" on page 118.

+Specifies verbose mode, which sends tracing messages

+to the console.

+-w "commandline" Substitutes the specified entire kernel command line for the default kernel command line supplied by REACT.
+You must enclose the command line within quotation marks.

+-x "arguments" Deletes the specified kernel arguments (separated by white space) from the default kernel arguments supplied by REACT.
+If you include multiple arguments, you must enclose them within quotation marks.